 Default False

 Values True or False

 Key Required No

 Example Data Migration = True

 Purpose Specifies whether data migration is enabled on the volume.
-Note that this
+Note that this key does not apply to NSS volumes.

 Mount = <string>

 Default False

 Values True or False

 Key Required No

 Example Mount = True

 Purpose Specifies whether the volume should be mounted during installation.
 This is useful if additional products and services are to be installed on a volume other than SYS.
 Note that mounting volumes will take additional time during the server installation.
 Also, this key will be ignored if GUI Prompt = False is not set in the NWI:File System section; this is to avoid a conflict between this key and the mount volumes screen during installation.